cloudshiftinc/aws-lambda-demux/SECURITY.md

 ## Reporting a Vulnerability

+If you discover a potential security issue in this project we ask that you notify our security team via [security@cloudshiftconsulting.com](mailto:security@cloudshiftconsulting.com).
-Please report security vulnerabilities to security@cloudshiftconsulting.com.
-Please DO NOT create public GitHub issues for security items.
+Please do **not** create public GitHub issues for security concerns.